MukulKrSingh/prototype01/SETUP_SUMMARY.md

 3. Add authentication and authorization logic
 4. Create product, order and user management systems
 5. Implement data validation and error handling
+6. Leverage Gin's advanced features for route grouping and validation

 ## How to Proceed